 Condition specifies anything that is allowed in a search condition except subqueries, column references, host variables, dynamic parameters, aggregate functions, string functions, date/time functions involving column references, long column functions, or TID functions.
 Local variables, built-in variables, and parameters may be included.
-See the "Search Conditions" chapter for more information.
+See Chapter 9, "Search Conditions," for more information.
 Statement is any statement allowed in a procedure, including a compound statement.
-The statement may also be empty.